Tikkun Olam - VOLUNTEER OPPORTUNITIES

 Almost two millennia ago, Rabbi Tarfon taught, “You are not required to complete the work, but you cannot abstain from it.”

 Running out of room in your closet?
 Consider donating your new and gently used clothing to benefit the less fortunate in our community.
-Our partners, Food on Foot, the National Council of Jewish Women and Dress for Success will ensure that your donations make a difference in the lives of others.
-Find the drop-off bins on the Davidson Patio at our Glazer Campus* or adjacent to the Nursery School Playground at our Irmas Campus.
+Our partner, Foster Care Counts, will ensure that your donations make a difference in the lives of others.
+Find the drop-off bins on the Davidson Patio at our Glazer Campus or adjacent to the Nursery School Playground at our Irmas Campus.

 Read to Children with KOREH LA

 Read for just one hour, once a week with a child and transform his/her life.
-Many of our congregants have already volunteered and experienced how fulfilling it can be.
-Koreh LA enables youto arrange your participation around your schedule—it’s the perfect way to incorporate tikkun olam into a busy schedule.
+Many of our congregants have volunteered and experienced how fulfilling it can be.
+Koreh LA enables you to arrange your participation around your schedule—it’s the perfect way to incorporate tikkun olam into your busy life.
 Teens are welcome to participate as well.

 For more information, contact Koreh LA at (323) 761-8153 or email@example.com